President and CEO

 Bo Gu, PhD

-Political and trade tensions between the U.S. and China are much in the news, often obscuring the deep in links and market relationships between China and U.S. and European companies.
-Dr. Gu will try to make sense of this turmoil and the changing Chinese economy.
+The rhetoric and reality of a trade war and the increasing competition in advanced technologies has made the question of U.S.- China relations more relevant and impactful that ever.
+These tensions also obscure the deep links and market relationships between Chinese, U.S. and European companies.
+Dr. Gu continues his task of explaining, as best as possible, this turmoil and the changing Chinese economy.
 How are the changes impacting the Chinese laser market, international laser companies doing business in China, and international competition for laser sales?
-He will focus mainly on industrial applications and markets, and provide official data about market developments from the Chinese Optical Society.
+Again, he will provide the official data about laser market developments from the Chinese Optical Society.

 Jessica DeGroote Nelson, PhD